JMarkstrom/entraYK/README.md

 ![](/images/Register-YubiKey.png)

 ### List YubiKey attributes for all or select user(s)
 This Cmdlet (Get-YubiKeys) lists properties about enrolled YubiKeys in Microsoft Entra ID.
 It can perform this listing either for all accessible users or for select user(s) by User Principal Name (UPN).
-Information presented included firmware version, nickname as well as Fido certification level.
+Information presented includes firmware version, nickname as well as Fido certification level.

 **Get YubiKey information for all users you have access to in the tenant:**